 You may qualify for guaranteed admission.
 To request more information, please fill out the guarantee letter request form (right).

 All international students need to demonstrate basic proficiency in the English language and there are three ways you can meet this requirement:

 Take a language exam.
 The two most commonly accepted exams are the TOEFL (Test of English as a Foreign Language) and IELTS (International English Language Testing System).
 Other examinations may also be accepted.
 You will need to score at least 550 (paper-based), 79 (internet-based), or 213 (computer-based) on the TOEFL.
 The IELTS minimum score is 6.5.
 The minimum score is 77 on the MELAB.

-The required competency level for transition from the Intensive American Language Center (IALC) to undergraduate admission will remain at Level 5.
+The required competency level for the transition from the Intensive American Language Center (IALC) to undergraduate admission will remain at Level 5.
 We will continue to monitor international students’ progress and other ramifications associated with this change in admissions criteria.

-Study English at WSU.
+Study English at WSU Tri-Cities.
 If you qualify academically but can’t meet the minimum English proficiency requirement, you may be able to study English at the University’s Intensive American Language Center (IALC).
 If you complete level 5 of the IALC program with a “B” average and meet all other eligibility requirements, you will be considered for admission.
 Be sure to select the Tri-Cities campus on your IALC application.

 Qualify for a language waiver.
 You can qualify for a language proficiency waiver if you meet one of these criteria at the time you apply: